 The assessor's determinations are subject to revision by the county Board of Equalization and, for certain property, subject to further revision by the State Board of Equalization.
 After all administrative procedures are completed; the port commission receives the assessor's final certificate of assessed value of property within the port.
-The 2019/2020 Taxable Assessed Value increased approximately 6.59% for this tax cycle.
+The 2020/2021 Taxable Assessed Value increased approximately 5.37 percent for this tax cycle.